Diamorphine0/Raytracing/README.md

 ## Introduction
 - CSE201 project on the topic of ray tracing, engine graphics, and animations.
-The goal was to program a QT window application capable of handling animations and implementing a simple ray tracer that can view different objects imported inside of the engine.
+The goal was to program a GLFW OpenGL application capable of handling animations and implementing a simple ray tracer that can view different objects imported inside of the engine.

 ## Index